 How to Find the Right Carriers

 Companies need to be discerning on who runs their freight.
 The criteria that each company requires for their carriers will differ from company to company, but most companies refer to safety scores or past performance metrics to determine if the carrier is a good fit.
 To find these scores, there are several online databases with carrier scorecards available, such as Carrier411.
-Other companies reference safety and security certifications like CTPAT or ISO 9001:2015.
-Other qualities to look for are honesty, helpfulness, strong communication, and fair prices.
+Other companies reference safety and security certifications like CTPAT or ISO9001:2015.
+Other qualities to look for are honesty, helpful, communicative, and fair prices.

 Pairing Carriers to Lanes

 There are a few ways to pair carriers to lanes.
 One is to bid out the entire customer route list with carriers and pair carriers to routes according to cost and availability.
 Another way is for carriers to reach out on lanes they are interested in and CDMs or logistics managers pair them to what fits well.
 A final way is to work by customer request or recommendation and pair the carrier the customer wants to the lanes.